The USGS Water Science School

 Water movement in aquifers

-Water movement in aquifers is highly dependent of the pearmeablility of the aquifer material.
+Water movement in aquifers is highly dependent of the permeability of the aquifer material.
 Permeable material contains interconnected cracks or spaces that are both numerous enough and large enough to allow water to move freely.
-In some permeable materials groundwater may move several metres in a day; in other places, it moves only a few centimetres in a century.
+In some permeable materials groundwater may move several metres in a day; in other places, it moves only a few centimeters in a century.
 Groundwater moves very slowly through relatively impermeable materials such as clay and shale.
 (Source: Environment Canada)

 After entering an aquifer, water moves slowly toward lower lying places and eventually is discharged from the aquifer from springs, seeps into streams, or is withdrawn from the ground by wells.
 Groundwater in aquifers between layers of poorly permeable rock, such as clay or shale, may be confined under pressure.
 If such a confined aquifer is tapped by a well, water will rise above the top of the aquifer and may even flow from the well onto the land surface.
 Water confined in this way is said to be under artesian pressure, and the aquifer is called an artesian aquifer.